Native American Jewelry

 The jewelry we think of as “Indian” began to evolve about 100 years ago.
 The Navajo were the first to produce jewelry that required the working of metal.
-Their love of metal working can be traced to the Spanish arrival in the Southwest.
-The major characteristic of Navajo jewelry today is the emphasis on metal work.
-The Navajo jewelry is designed to fit the stones.
-Stamp work, leaves and feathers fashioned of sterling silver are used to accent turquoise and other stones.
+Their love of metalworking can be traced to the Spanish arrival in the Southwest.
+The major characteristic of Navajo jewelry today is the emphasis on metalwork.
+Navajo jewelry is designed to fit the stones.
+Stamp work, leaves, and feathers fashioned of sterling silver are used to accent turquoise and other stones.

 Zuni Indian Jewelry

 The Zuni Indians learned to silversmith from the Navajo in the early 1870s.
 The Zuni Indians, because they had permanent homes unlike the nomadic Navajo Indians, were able to use many tools that the Navajo could not easily carry with them.
 Using the lapidary wheels they began cutting stones and using the silver to hold their stones in patterns.
 Today, Zuni silversmiths are known for their lapidary skills.
 Channel inlay (using precisely cut stones set on the silver to form figures and designs), cluster and needlepoint (setting small, similarly cut stones in geometric patterns) are traditional Zuni jewelry styles.
 Their beautiful jewelry is known worldwide by these traditional Native American Styles.